 The History Of Gambling In Mississippi

-After Nevada and New Jersey, the US state best known for its gambling amusements and hotel-casino venues is Mississippi.
-With two significant gambling destinations in Tunica and Biloxi, Mississippi has long been one of the preeminent spots for those seeking luxurious gambling getaways and exciting, fun-filled vacations with something for everyone.
+After Nevada and New Jersey (and possibly Pennsylvania), the US state best known for its gambling amusements and hotel-casino venues is Mississippi.
+With two significant gambling destinations in Tunica and Biloxi (and to a lesser degree in Greenville and Vicksburg), Mississippi has long been one of the preeminent spots for those seeking luxurious gambling getaways and exciting, fun-filled vacations with something for everyone.
 And that’s what the history of gambling in Mississippi has always been about: Something for everyone.

 Beach-going tourism really picked up after the Mississippi Territory was admitted to the Union as a state in 1817.
 Summer homes for the wealthy abounded in the region, as did rental properties like beachside cottages and the like.
 Naturally, at this time, there was a tremendous amount of unregulated gambling in Mississippi along the coast, but the practice wasn’t commercialized until much later – and even then, it wasn’t explicitly legal, becoming more or less the area’s “worst-kept secret.”
 Gambling no doubt contributed to southern Mississippi’s growth as a tourist destination during this time.